iterative/dvc.org/static/docs/commands-reference/remote/modify.md

 # remote modify

-Modify configuration of remotes.
+Modify configuration of data remotes.

 > This command is commonly needed after `dvc remote add` or
 > [default](/doc/commands-reference/remote/default) to setup credentials or
-> other customizations to each remote type.
+> other customizations to each remote storage type.

 See also [add](/doc/commands-reference/remote/add),
 [default](/doc/commands-reference/remote/default),